 - Features variable and fixed interest rates.

-- Lets you defer payments or make interest-only payments while you attend school.
+- Lets you make principal and interest payments, make interest-only payments or defer payments while in school.

 - Offers benefits such as an interest rate reduction and cosigner release.

 Students in Minnesota can take advantage of long-term, low-interest post high school educational loans offered by the SELF program administered by the Minnesota Office of Higher Education, a state agency.